puppetlabs/bolt/pre-docs/inspecting_tasks_and_plans.md

 ## Packaged modules

-Bolt is packaged with a collection of useful modules to support common workflows.
-See the [list of packaged modules](bolt_installing_modules.md#packaged-modules) for specifics.

 Before you run tasks or plans in your environment, inspect them to determine what effect they will have on your target nodes.

+**Tip**: Bolt is packaged with a collection of modules that contain useful plans to support common workflows.
+For details, see [Packaged modules](bolt_installing_modules.md#packaged-modules).

 ## Run in no operation mode